-You and your team have spent long hours configuring, organizing, and testing your new social intranet.
-After careful planning and lots of work, you’re just about ready to roll the intranet out across your entire organization.
+You and your team have spent long hours configuring, organizing, and testing your new intranet software.
+After careful planning and lots of work, you're just about ready to roll the intranet out across your entire organization.

 But questions still remain.

 Is the information organized correctly?
 Are the right tools in place?
 Will people use the intranet the way you hope they will?

 Wouldn't it be great to know the answers to these and other questions before you launch?

 That's where a pilot initiative can help.
 Give your intranet a test drive—uncovering critical insights and confirming your approach—before launching your new intranet software across your entire organization.

 Here are some tips that will make your pilot a success.

 Tip #1: Pilot around a specific event or project